mukminn/0x-settler/README.md

 `CrossChainReceiverFactory` is deployed to `0x00000000000000304861c3aDfb80dd5ebeC96325` across all chains.
 You can hardcode this address in your integration.
-This contract is used to deploy counterfactual (submarine) addresses to faciliate swapping and other actions on foreign chains after bridging.
+This contract is used to deploy counterfactual (submarine) addresses to facilitate swapping and other actions on foreign chains after bridging.

 ### Permit2 address